Corpus portrait

 • description

-• actual statistics (currently in the Main and Media corpora only, to be included in all other corpora later)
+• actual statistics (currently in the Main, Educational, Media corpora as well as "Russian classics" and "From 2 to 15" only, to be included in all other corpora later)

-• frequency dictionary (currently in the Main and Regional & International media corpora only, to be included in all other corpora later)
+• diachronic statistics (currently in the Main, and Regional & International media corpora only, to be included in other corpora later)

 The search page of the corpus can be opened by clicking the Magnifier button on the blue bar.

-You can generate a short link to the corpus portrait by cllicking the Copy link button.
+You can generate a short link to the corpus portrait by clicking the Copy link button.

 Use the corpus selection menu near the corpus title to see the portraits of other corpora.